-I’m going to share 20 safe and proven answers you can use when the interviewer asks “why did you leave your last job?”
+I’m going to share 20 safe, proven answers you can give when the interviewer asks “why did you leave your last job?”

-1. “I had been with the organization for a number of years and wanted to experience a new environment to continue growing.”
+1. “I had been with the organization for several years and wanted to experience a new environment to continue growing.”